rp42dev/MS-4-Django-Full-Stack-Project/README.md

 - Shopping cart
     - Allows shopping customers to add a list of items for purchase.
     - The customer can easily add and remove items from their shopping cart.
-    - Allow Registered users to save their favorite products for future purchases.
-    - Button to fast checkout.
+    - Save user details for fast checkout.
 - Checkout
     - Stripe checkout for credit cards
     - Unregistered user will have to fill in shopping details each time shopper visits the shop.
-    - Registered user card and shipping details are saved and pre populated from saved profile details.
+    - Populate Saved registered user shipping details with data either saved.
 - User Account
     - View purchase history
         - Individual Card with image, title, and description.